 Financial support with self-isolation

-A new Government payment is available to support those who must self-isolate.
+A new Government payment is available to support those who are working and must self-isolate.

 The support is a one-off £500 payment.